How can blogging help your business?

 You can also make it easy for as many people as possible to get access to your content.
-Tools exist that make blog posts easy to share which means as many people as possible get to see them.
+There are a variety of tools that exist which allow you to share your blog posts with as many people as possible.

-Well, it could well be that if you’re a small business owner the last thing you may want to be contemplating after a day’s work is creating a well researched 600 word article.
+Well, it could well be that if you’re a small business owner the last thing you may want to be contemplating after a day’s work is creating a well researched article 1000 word article.

 Or it may be the fact that you’re not the world’s best writer and the thought of creating a two or three page blog post fills you with dread.

 However, if you think blogging’s not for your business, then the following stats may convince you otherwise: